States With Online Sportsbooks

 States With Legalized Sportsbooks

-- BetMGM leads as the sportsbook in the most US states at 20.
+- BetMGM is available in over two dozen states and provinces - the sportsbook in the most US states.

 - Arizona